-A number of countries in the European Union (the "EU") have experienced, and may continue to experience, severe economic and financial difficulties.
+A number of countries in the European Union ("EU") have experienced, and may continue to experience, severe economic and financial difficulties.
 In particular, many EU nations are susceptible to economic risks associated with high levels of debt.
 Many non-governmental issuers, and even certain governments, have defaulted on, or been forced to restructure, their debts.
 Many other issuers have faced difficulties obtaining credit or refinancing existing obligations.
 Financial institutions have in many cases required government or central bank support, have needed to raise capital, and/or have been impaired in their ability to extend credit.
-As a result, financial markets in the EU have experienced extreme volatility and declines in asset values and liquidity.
-These difficulties may continue, worsen, or spread further within the EU.
+As a result, financial markets in the EU experienced extreme volatility and declines in asset values and liquidity.
 Responses to these financial problems by European governments, central banks, and others, including austerity measures and reforms, may not work, may result in social unrest, and may limit future growth and economic recovery or have other unintended consequences.
-The risk of investing in securities in the European markets may also be heightened due to the referendum in which the United Kingdom voted to exit the EU, commonly known as "Brexit," which immediately led to significant market volatility around the world, as well as political, economic and legal uncertainty.
-The United Kingdom formally left the EU on January 31, 2020 and entered into an eleven-month transition period, which expired on December 31, 2020.
-The negative impact on not only the United Kingdom and European economies could be significant, potentially resulting in increased volatility and illiquidity and lower economic growth for companies that rely significantly on the United Kingdom and/or Europe for their business activities and revenues.
-Any further exits from the EU, or an increase in the belief that such exits are likely or possible, would likely cause additional market disruption globally and introduce new legal and regulatory uncertainties.
+The risk of investing in securities in the European markets may also be heightened due to the referendum in which the United Kingdom voted to exit the EU (commonly known as "Brexit").
+There is considerable uncertainty about how Brexit will be conducted, how negotiations of necessary treaties and trade agreements will conclude, or how financial markets will react.